jjviana/jjviana.github.io/_posts/2018-12-11-Explaining-Deep-NLP-Models.md

 Fans (1.058) loved (2.279) this (0.433) film (-0.068) , (-0.981) but (-0.622) the (-0.580) main (-0.381) actor (-0.654) . (-0.486) : 0.949

-The explanations generated by this method sure seem to be useful for providing human-level understanding to the feature importance generated by this model.
+The explanations generated by this method sure seem to be useful for providing a better human-level understanding of how the input features (words) are being interpreted in the context of this classification problem.

+I have successfully applied this technique to different types of classification problems using different types of neural network architectures, with similar results.

+In my next blog post, I will continue to explore this topic and provide further evidence for the validity of this interpretation of gradients by creating an algorithm that can rewrite phrases in a way that moves the model output in the desired direction (positive or negative).